Digital Transformation Customer Experience: What's Actually Changing and Why It Matters in 2026

 What is digital transformation, really?

-Why does customer experience (CX) sit at the heart of digital transformation?
+Why customer experience sits at the heart of digital transformation

 Companies delivering on this expectation are seeing real results.
 According to McKinsey, customer-centric digital transformation can generate a 20 to 30 percent increase in customer satisfaction and economic gains of 20 to 50 percent.
-And according to Deloitte, companies with higher digital maturity reported 45% revenue growth.
-These are not marginal improvements.
-They are real, big revenue advantages.
+According to Deloitte, companies with higher digital maturity reported 45% revenue growth.
+These are not marginal improvements — they are real, big revenue advantages.

 The impact of digital transformation on banking services and customer experience